cenacchi2000/Counterfactual-Fragility-Certificates/README.md

 > **Under a declared evidence-failure protocol, what ordered trajectory makes this prediction lose support?**

 The artifact contains a compact reference implementation, precomputed result tables, selected figures, and reproduction scripts for the main audit evidence.
-The goal is to support double-blind review without exposing author-identifying infrastructure or private experiment paths.

 ---